 Before Windows 7, System and Boot partition are the same one - "C:" drive.
 But from Windows 7, new added BitLocker requires an unencrypted partition, so System partition is separated from C drive.

-- Only NTFS partition is supported, another command FAT32 partition can't be shrank and extended.
+- Only NTFS partition is supported, another common FAT32 partition can't be shrunk and extended.

 - Extend Volume function can only extend a partition when there's contiguous Unallocated space on the right.

-The only way to extend system partition C with Disk Management is by deleting drive D, then there will be adjacent Unallocated space behind C drive, so Extend Volume will be enabled.
-Note: don't do this if you installed programs in D.
+Therefore, the only way to extend system partition via Windows 10 Disk Management is by deleting D drive, then there will be adjacent Unallocated space behind C drive, so Extend Volume will be enabled.
+Note: don't do this if you installed programs to D drive.

-Steps to extend system partition with Windows 10 Disk Management:
+How to extend system partition in Windows 10 using Disk Management tool:

-- Transfer all files in drive D to other partition.
+- Transfer all files in the right contiguous partition (D:) to other place.

 - Press Windows and X on your keyboard and click Disk Management in the list.

-- Simply click Next to complete the Extend Volume Wizard.
+- Simply click Next to complete the pop-up Extend Volume Wizard.

-If D is Logical partition, you can't extend system partition even by deleting D, learn why.
+If D is a Logical drive, you still can't extend system partition after deleting it.

-Comparing with Windows 10 native Disk Management, third party professional partition software is much more powerful.
-However, not all partitioning software can accomplish this task well.
+Comparing with Windows 10 native Disk Management, third party software is much more powerful, but it doesn't mean any partitioning software can accomplish this task well.

-In fact, there is potential system and data damage risk, because all parameters of related disk, partition and files must be modified absolutely correct.
-Some system boot related files must be updated, too.
-Some unreliable software could cause Windows boot failure and data loss.
+There is potential system and data damage risk while resizing partitions, because all parameters of associated disk, partition and files must be modified correctly.
+In addition, system boot related files must be updated, too.
+Some unreliable software could cause Windows boot failure or data loss.

-Better that other tools, NIUBI Partition Editor provides unique technologies to protect system and data, for example:
+Better than other tools, NIUBI Partition Editor provides unique technologies to protect system and data:

-- 1 Second Rollback - automatically reverts computer to original status in a flash if encounter any error.
+- 1 Second Rollback - automatically reverts computer to original status in a flash if it detects any error.

 - Virtual Mode - avoid incorrect operations by listing them as pending for preview, real disk partitions won't be changed until click Apply to confirm.

-- Cancel-at-well - cancel incorrect but executing operations without causing damage.
+- Cancel-at-well - cancel incorrect but ongoing operations without causing damage.

-Download and install NIUBI Partition Editor, you'll see the main window with disk partition structure and other information.
+Download and install this program, you'll see the main window with disk partition structure and other information.

-There are 3 ways to extend system partition for Windows 10 laptop/desktop, select the corresponding method according to your own disk structure.
+There are 3 ways to extend system partition for Windows 10 laptop/desktop, select the corresponding method according to your own disk partition structure.

-1. Extend system partition C by shrinking D
+① Extend system partition by shrinking the contiguous drive

-In most of computers, there is another drive (D:) in the same disk, NIUBI can shrink it and make Unallocated space on the left, and then combine to system C drive.
-In this way, Operating System programs and associated settings, as well as anything else keep the same with before.
+In most of computers, there is another drive (D:) on the same disk, You can shrink it and make Unallocated space on the left, and then combine to system C drive.
+In this way, Operating System, programs and associated settings, as well as anything else keep the same with before.

-Steps to extend system partition in Windows 10 with NIUBI:
+Steps to extend system partition in Windows 10 with NIUBI Partition Editor:

 Step 3: Click Apply on top left to execute, done (all operations only work in virtual mode before this step).

-2. Extend system volume C by shrinking E
+② Extend system volume by shrinking a nonadjacent drive

-In some computers, there is not enough unused space in the contiguous partition D. In that case, you can shrink the non-adjacent drive (E:) to get unused space.
+In some computers, there is not enough free space in the contiguous partition D. In that case, you can shrink the non-adjacent drive (E:) to get Unallocated space.

 In some computers, there is no other data volume, or not plenty of free space on the same disk.
 In that case, no software can add space to C drive from another separate disk.
-You can clone this disk to a larger one, and then system partition with extra disk space.
+You can clone this disk to a larger one and extend system partition with extra disk space.

-To extend system partition drive on Windows 10, the native Disk Management is useless in most cases.
-You'd better back up and use safe partitioning software.
-Because of the powerful data protection technology and fast file moving ability, NIUBI Partition Editor provides powerful technologies to protect system and data, and several ways to extend disk partition easily.
-It also helps you merge, convert, defrag, wipe, hide, create, delete, format, scan partition, etc.
+To extend system partition in Windows 10/8/7, the native Disk Management is useless in most cases.
+You'd better back up and run safe partitioning software.
+Because of the powerful data protection technology and fast file moving ability, NIUBI Partition Editor is the best choice.
+Besides shrinking and extending partition, it helps you merge, convert, defrag, wipe, hide, create, delete, format, scan partition, etc.